Efficient Memory Tiering in a Virtual Machine: Motivation

 \subsection{Access Skewness in a Huge page}

-Huge pages relieve pressure on the TLB and on different page caching structures~\cite{page_walk_ept, gemini_vmm}.
-It is also recommended to use huge pages in a virtualized environment (inside guest and host) to improve application performance, as they reduce TLB pressure and Extended Page Table (EPT) walks on TLB misses~\cite{page_walk_ept, gemini_vmm}.
-However, using huge pages poses challenges in terms of efficient memory management.
-Specifically, the issue of ``skewed hotness," where a few hot base pages will make the entire huge page hot~\cite{memtis}.
-A hot huge page can be considered {\it skewed} if the number of hot base pages is less than a {\it skewness threshold}.
-In a virtualized environment, a huge page in the host context can be skewed either due to a \one \skewedhotpage or \two scattered hot base pages in the guest -- as both are mapped to a huge page at the host.
+Huge pages alleviate pressure on the TLB and page caching structures, and are also recommended in virtualized environments (both guest and host) to improve application performance, as they reduce TLB pressure and Extended Page Table (EPT) walks on TLB misses~\cite{page_walk_ept, gemini_vmm}.
+However, they introduce challenges for memory tiering in the presence of \skewedhotpage, where a few hot base pages can make the entire huge page hot~\cite{memtis}.
+A hot huge page is considered {\it skewed} if the number of hot base pages is below a defined {\it skewness threshold}.
+In a virtualized environment, CSPs typically enable huge pages at the host due to the aforementioned benefits of huge pages.
+Guests can either use base pages or huge pages which are backed by huge pages at the host.

-Figure~\ref{fig:virt_huge_motivation} explains skewness in details with an example of two guests, {\tt Guest-1} and {\tt Guest-2}.
-The host always uses huge pages, whereas {\tt Guest-1} uses huge pages and {\tt Guest-2} uses base pages. {\tt Guest-1} frequently accesses a huge page A and two base pages that are part of huge pages B and C. Such an access pattern generates three hot huge pages at the guest and consequently at the host as well.
-Because the huge pages in {\tt Guest-1} are mapped to huge pages at the host level.
-Out of the three identified hot huge pages, two (due to hot base pages B and C) are {\it skewed}.
-Similarly, {\tt Guest-2} frequently accesses two base pages, D and E, which are \textit{scattered} in both guest virtual and physical address space.
-These two base pages generate two hot huge pages at the host as the base bases in {\tt Guest-2} are mapped to huge pages at the host.
-Both of the identified hot huge pages are {\it skewed}.
+As shown in Figure~\ref{fig:virt_huge_motivation}, a \skewedhotpage in the host context can be due to either \one a \skewedhotpage inside the guest (mapped to a host huge page) or \two scattered hot base pages in the guest (mapped to different host huge pages).
+Figure~\ref{fig:virt_huge_motivation} explains skewness in detail with an example of two guests, \guestOne, which uses huge pages, and \guestTwo, which uses only base pages. \guestOne frequently accesses one guest huge page A and two base pages within guest huge pages B and C, resulting in a total of three hot huge pages in both guest and host due to one-to-one GPA to HVA mapping.
+Out of the three hot huge pages, A is an actual hot huge page, whereas B and C are \skewedhotpage{s}. \guestTwo frequently accesses two base pages (D and E) mapped to different host huge pages leading to two \skewedhotpage{s} at the host level.
+A host-based memory tiering solution will place all five identified hot huge pages in the \nearmemory, even though only one (A) is actually hot and remaining four are \skewedhotpage, wasting precious resources.

-Hence, the host has a total of five hot huge pages where four of them are \textit{skewed} huge pages and one is the \textit{actual} or dense hot huge page (huge page A in {\tt Guest-1}).
-As a result memory tiering solutions employed in the host places all the five identified hot huge pages in the \near tier wasting precious \near resources.